EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 4. The Wallet shows the claims to the user.
 5. The user confirms the presentation of the requested claims.
-6. The wallet presents the Organisation Credentials.
+6. The wallet presents the Organisational Credentials.
 If the requester doesn't have signatory rights together with the PoA Credential proofing the rights.

     `Presentation` message:
     ```json